lambdastack/lambdastack/docs/home/howto/UPGRADE.md

 ## Introduction

-From LScli 0.4.2 and up the CLI has the ability to perform upgrades on certain components on a cluster.
+From LambdaStack 0.4.2 and up the CLI has the ability to perform upgrades on certain components on a cluster.
 The components it currently can upgrade and will add are:

 ---